-To start managing people, first go to the Admin panel by clicking on the gear icon in the top right of Metabase and selecting Admin.
+To start managing people, first go to the Admin panel by clicking on the gear icon in the bottom of the navigation sidebar and selecting Admin settings.

 In the Admin panel, select the People tab from the menu bar at the top of the screen.
 You’ll see a list of all the people in your organization.

-To add a new team member, click Add person in the upper right corner.
+To add a new person, click Add person in the upper right corner.
 You’ll be prompted to enter their name and email address.

 If you’ve already configured Metabase to use email, Metabase will send the new user an invite email.
 Otherwise, it’ll give you a temporary password that you’ll have to send to the person you’re inviting by hand.

 To deactivate someone’s account, click on the three dots icon on the right of a person’s row and select Deactivate from the dropdown.
 Deactivating an account will mark it as inactive and prevent the user from logging in - but it won’t delete that person’s saved questions or dashboards.

 To reactivate a deactivated account, click the Deactivated radio button at the top of the people list to see the list of deactivated accounts.
 Click on the icon on the far right to reactivate that account, allowing them to log in to Metabase again.